cse442-at-ub/cse442-semester-project-bugs-are-features/README.md

 4. Copy the following `https://lazerwalker.com/twison/format.js`and paste it into add a story format input field and press Add.
 5. Select 'Twison 0.0.1 by Mike Lazer-Walker' at the end of the story formats list.

+#### Note
+* If you want to test your story in the browser you can change the export format to 'Harlowe 3.1.0' and click 'Play'.
+Then you will be able to test your story in the browser iteself.
+* Twine does not have user accounts and cloud storage.
+It works on local browser cookies.
+It saves your stories by default in your browser cookies but you can also click on 'Publish to File' in the bottom bar in the menu which pops up after clicking on the name of your story.
+You can then import this file later in a different browser using Twine and continue your work!

 You are all set to start creating an awesome ghost story!

 ### Creating a Story